unyt-org/datex-tractor/README.md

 # Quickstart
 ---
-- Create a `/.github/workflows/` in the root of your GitHub repository - if you haven't already.
+- Create a `/.github/workflows/` in the root of your GitHub repository - if you haven't already
 - Create a `/.github/workflows/datex-tractor.yml` configuration file
 - Use one of the configurations described - or create your own